Christie pushes back on calls for him to drop out in 7-figure New Hampshire ad buy - KTVZ

 (CNN) — Chris Christie is directly pushing back on calls for him to drop out of the 2024 Republican presidential primary in a new seven-figure ad buy debuting in New Hampshire on Thursday, according to details shared exclusively with CNN.

 “Some people say I should drop out of this race.
 Really?
-I’m the only one saying Donald Trump is a liar,” the former New Jersey governor, who badly trails the former president, says in a direct-to-camera ad launching on broadcast and digital platforms.
+I’m the only one saying Donald Trump is a liar,” the former New Jersey governor, who trails the former president significantly, says in a direct-to-camera ad launching on broadcast and digital platforms.

 The buy marks a strategic decision by Christie’s campaign to ramp up resources dedicated to its all-in-on-New Hampshire strategy ahead of the January 23 primary.
 His campaign has so far touted a low campaign cash burn rate – relying mainly on media interviews and ads funded by a super PAC supporting him.